mdscheuerell/EnvDataSci/README.md

 This course will involve a *lot* of communication between and among students and the instructor.
 Short questions should be addressed to me via email; I will respond to your message within 48 hours.
 Detailed questions should be addressed to me in person--either after class or during a scheduled meeting.
 As the course progresses, we will also use some online tools for larger discussions and comments.

+## Access & accommodations

+All students deserve access to the full range of learning experiences, and the University of Washington is committed to creating inclusive and accessible learning environments consistent with federal and state laws.

+### Disabilities

+If you have already established accommodations with Disability Resources for Students (DRS), please communicate your approved accommodations to me at your earliest convenience so we can discuss your needs in this course.
+If you have not yet established services through DRS, but have a temporary health condition or permanent disability that requires accommodations (*e.g.*, mental health, learning, vision, hearing, physical impacts), you are welcome to contact DRS at 206-543-8924 or via [email](mailto:uwdrs@uw.edu) or their [website](https://depts.washington.edu/uwdrs/).
+DRS offers resources and coordinates reasonable accommodations for students with disabilities and/or temporary health conditions.
+Reasonable accommodations are established through an interactive process between you, your instructor(s) and DRS.

+### Religious observances

+Students who expect to miss class or assignments as a consequence of their religious observance will be provided with a reasonable accomodation to fulfill their academic responsibilities.
+Absence from class for religious reasons does not relieve students from responsibility for the course work required during the period of absence.
+It is the responsibility of the student to provide the instructor with advance notice of the dates of religious holidays on which they will be absent.
+Students who are absent will be offered an opportunity to make up the work, without penalty, within a reasonable time, as long as the student has made prior arrangements.

 ## Academic integrity

 Faculty and students at the University of Washington are expected to maintain the highest standards of academic conduct, professional honesty, and personal integrity (see the [University of Washington Student Conduct Code](https://www.washington.edu/cssc/for-students/academic-misconduct/)).
 Plagiarism, cheating, and other academic misconduct are serious violations of the Student Conduct Code.
 The whole basis for this course is the notion of "open science": creating a *transparent* and *reproducible* description of your workflow.
-Thus, I have no reason to believe that anyone will violate the Student Conduct Code, but I will have no choice but to refer any suspected violation(s) to the College of the Environment for a Student Conduct Process hearing.
+Thus, I have no reason to believe that anyone will violate the Student Conduct Code, but *I will have no choice* but to refer any suspected violation(s) to the College of the Environment for a Student Conduct Process hearing.
+Students who have been guilty of a violation will receive zero points for the exercise in question.

 ## Classroom conduct